Connect with us

 Land ownership often comes with many hidden costs.
 PHOTO | FILE

-Buying land for house build mission can be a tricky affair for first-timers who may not be familiar with what it takes to complete a successful land transaction.
+Buying land for a house-build mission can be a tricky affair for first-timers who may not be familiar with what it takes to complete a successful land transaction.

 Here’s what to look for when buying land to build a house – packed in a 6-step checklist – to simplify the process and eradicate undesirable outcomes.

-Editor’s Note: Unlike most ‘buying land how to guides’, this article offers a step-by-step outline of all the essential stages of land acquisition transaction.
+Editor’s Note: Unlike most ‘buying land how-to guides’, this article offers a step-by-step outline of all the essential stages of the land acquisition transaction.

 Buying Land: How to & Steps to Follow